abdulhafizramadan-dev/abdulhafizramadan-dev.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br><br>
-Bachelor of Computer Science at the Software Engineering Department, Faculty of Informatics, Telkom Institute of Technology, has a lot of experience in working on Android-based projects and teaches as an assistant professor and lab in the Mobile Development subject.
-Aspire to be a developer in Silicon Valley, a researcher, and a technopreneur in the future and embody a diligent personality and a passion for learning.<br><br>
-- I also Android Enthusiasm and currently as Android Developer Associate at LinkAja
-- Mentor & Facilitator in Mobile Developer in Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka
+Abdul Hafiz Ramadan is a professional android developer with more than 4 years of experience in software engineering.
+He has an educational background in Software Engineering and has been passionate about coding since high school and has participated in many courses and activities related to software engineering.
+During college he actively participated in software engineering related activities such as being a Lecturer Assistant, Mini Android Bootcamp Mentor and actively contributed to the Google Developer Student Clubs community as a head of core team for the curriculum and developer division.
+He has solid skills in Java, Kotlin, and JavaScript and PHP programming languages, he has a great interest in creating great user experiences and innovative products.

-{% include elements/button.html link="https://github.com/derysudrajat/derysudrajat.github.io/raw/new-pages/assets/CV%20Dery%20Sudrajat%20-%20Android%20Developer.pdf" text="Download CV" %}
+{% include elements/button.html link="https://github.com/abdulhafizramadan-dev/abdulhafizramadan-dev.github.io/files/14156902/CV.Abdul.Hafiz.Ramadan.pdf" text="Download CV" %}

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}